greg-js/arch-wiki-md-repo/wiki/_content/english/Zswap.md

 ## Enabling zswap

-You can enable zswap at runtime by executing the following command as root:
+To enable zswap at runtime, execute the following command:

 ```
-  echo 1 > /sys/module/zswap/parameters/enabled
+# echo 1 > /sys/module/zswap/parameters/enabled

 ```

-To enable zswap permanently, you must add this to your kernel boot parameters [Kernel parameters#Configuration](/index.php/Kernel_parameters#Configuration "Kernel parameters")
+To enable zswap permanently, add this to your kernel boot parameters [Kernel parameters#Configuration](/index.php/Kernel_parameters#Configuration "Kernel parameters"):

 ```
 zswap.enabled=1

 ```

+**Tip:** You can use the [systemd-swap](https://www.archlinux.org/packages/?name=systemd-swap) package to enable and [configure](#Customizing_zswap) zswap.

 ## Customizing zswap